pswpswpsw/UnsolicitedAdviceForPhDStudents/when-I-start-to-realize.md

 A: Advisor criticism is never personal.
 It simply means they need something you haven't provided or that your work needs refinement.
 It's not a judgment of your ability.

 ### Q: What is the main purpose of graduate school?
-A: Graduate school is less about teaching and more about selection.
-You are expected to take the initiative, read widely, propose your own ideas, and make your advisor successful through your contributions.
+A: Graduate school is more or less just an opportunity for you to think for a few years on solving an important problem.
+You are expected to take the initiative, read widely, propose your own ideas.

 ### Q: Why is continuous reading important for a student?
 A: Reading 1-2 papers daily (to grasp ideas and conclusions) will quickly reveal that new information becomes rarer, making it easy to catch up with and understand your field.
 It serves as your intellectual protection.

 ### Q: Does working on a "hot topic" guarantee importance?
 A: Not necessarily.
-If you follow hot topics proposed by famous people, your work might only reinforce theirs.
 True impact comes from identifying your unique angle and addressing real community bottlenecks.
 While students often start by following, the goal is to gradually find your own unique contributions that stand out.